assemble/assemble/docs/markdown.md

 ```

-You also have direct access to the lexer and parser if you so desire.
+You also have direct access to the marked lexer and parser if you so desire.

 ``` js
 var tokens = marked.lexer(text, options);